 What your employees are experiencing right now can be categorized as trauma and grief.
 "Hearing about, reading about, or witnessing trauma can immediately cause PTSD symptoms to arise in the witness/viewer.
 This is referred to as Secondary Traumatic Stress," said Taryn Hughes, Founding CEO of Forest Hughes & Associates.

 "The viewer's body and nervous system feel the terror and react as if they are in the same danger.
 This effect is compounded when the viewer is a member of the same targeted group.
-Their sense of safety and trust is immediately shattered and the amplified danger turns on the switch for hyper- or hypo-arousal, meaning that that PTSD stress dysregulates their systems to the point where is often disrupts sleep, their ability to rest and digest, and relax and restore."
+Their sense of safety and trust is immediately shattered, and the amplified danger turns on the switch for hyper- or hypo-arousal, meaning that PTSD stress dysregulates their systems to the point where it often disrupts sleep, their ability to rest, digest, relax, and restore."

-“The ways in which we heal from trauma involves creating a deeper mind-body connection by addressing the internal and unresolved trauma.
-We need space, time, patience and support to begin healing from trauma.
+“The ways in which we heal from trauma involve creating a deeper mind-body connection by addressing the internal and unresolved trauma.
+We need space, time, patience, and support to begin healing from trauma.
 We need others to understand, listen, be empathic, concerned, and caring.
-Healing from trauma takes time and requires attention, diligence and commitment,” says Rajkumari Neogy, Executive and Epigenetic Coach.
+Healing from trauma takes time and requires attention, diligence, and commitment,” says Rajkumari Neogy, Executive and Epigenetic Coach.

 - For managers of Black employees to reach out and give permission for a specific leave (e.g., “Why don’t you take Friday off?
 I’d like to work with you on how to create space for you to do that.”)